 Sure, that side is cleared.

 But an office, no matter it’s the home of the freelancer or otherwise, knows its own hazards.
 And they’re often sneakier and thus less obvious at first.
 Until they start to cause troubles.
 But what hazards are we talking about?
-I put it in easy to digest points.
+I put it in some easy to digest points.
 In certain moment I might sound like mommy – Son, sit straight or I put a book under your arm – type of thing.
 But hell, I’m with moms on this.
 They knew it better when they warned us!